markqvist/LibAPRS/README.md

 LibAPRS is an Arduino IDE library that makes it easy to send and receive APRS packets with a [MicroModem](http://unsigned.io/micromodem)-compatible modem.

-You can buy a complete modem from [my shop](http://unsigned.io/shop), or you can build one yourself pretty easily.
-Take a look at the documentation in the [MicroModem](https://github.com/markqvist/MicroModem) repository for information and getting started guides!

-See the example included in the library for info on how to use it!

 ## Some features

 - Send and receive AX.25 APRS packets